 The primary winter activity in Crested Butte is skiing or snowboarding 3 miles up the road at nearby Crested Butte Mountain Resort in Mt.
 Crested Butte.
 The mountain, Crested Butte, rises to 12,162 feet above sea level.
 The ski area base is at 9,375 feet.
 14 lifts serve 1,058 acres of terrain.
 448 acres of the terrain are double black runs.
 The large amount of extreme skiing terrain at Crested Butte has attracted the US Extreme Skiing Championships and the X Games.
 The longest run on Mt Crested Butte is 2.6 miles long.

 The town of Crested Butte has a Nordic Center which includes an ice skating rink as well as 50 miles of groomed cross-country skiing trails.
 There is a Yurt close to town that can be used for gatherings and evening dinners, as well as huts at the Gothic townsite for overnight stays.
 The Nordic Center also hosts many races and events including the famed Alley Loop and the Elk Mountain Grand Traverse – a 40+ mile backcountry Ski race from Crested butte to Aspen.

-View some of the best Crested Butte real estate.
+View some of the best Crested Butte Colorado Real Estate.